scummvm/scummvm/doc/docportal/settings/engine.rst

 .. _floating:

 Enable floating cursors
 	Changes the cursor when it floats to the edge of the screen to a directional arrow.
-The player can then click to walk towards that direction.
+Click to walk in that direction.

 	*floating_cursors*